danydodson/dev/readme.md

   siteRssTitle: "Gatsby Advanced Starter RSS feed", // Title of the RSS feed
   siteFBAppID: "1825356251115265", // FB Application ID for using app insights
   googleAnalyticsID: "UA-47311644-5", // GA tracking ID.
-  disqusShortname: "https-vagr9k-github-io-dev", // Disqus shortname.
+  disqusShortname: "https-danydodson-github-io-dev", // Disqus shortname.
   dateFromFormat: "YYYY-MM-DD", // Date format used in the frontmatter.
   dateFormat: "DD/MM/YYYY", // Date format for display.
   postsPerPage: 4, // Amount of posts displayed per listing page.
 Set to zero to disable paging.
 See the "Pagination" section.